 The disputed amount of a foreign tax liability, for example, when a resident exercises a right to contest a foreign tax liability by lodging the equivalent of an objection or taking a matter to alternative dispute resolution or to court, will not be allowed as a rebate while the tax is in dispute and not yet finally determined.
 The amount of the foreign tax liability under dispute will only be taken into account for purposes of determining the foreign tax rebate as and when the dispute is finally resolved.
-The dispute will be regarded as being resolved when all legal remedies relating to the tax liability have been exhausted or a decision in the matter is no longer open to such remedies.
+The dispute will be regarded as being resolved when, taking into account all the facts, all reasonable legal remedies relating to the tax liability have been exhausted or a decision in the matter is no longer open to such remedies, subject to what is said in the paragraph below.
+Taxpayers may be called upon to provide evidence to support a claim that all reasonable legal remedies have been exhausted or extinguished.
 SARS will not allow a rebate on the disputed amount even if the resident has paid the amount pending resolution of the dispute.